picodata/genin/README.md

 ---
 topology:
   - name: router            # since replicasets_count is not set for this replicaset,
-                            # and also no roles are set, then the genin will automatically determine it by name as
+                            # and also no roles are set, then Genin will automatically determine it by name as
                             # router and set the number of replicas in the replication set to 1 (replication count: 1)
   - name: storage
     replicasets_count: 3